• Skip to primary navigation

 May 21

 On this date Clara Barton founded the American Red Cross in 1881.
 During the American Civil War, Clara Barton saw a need to provide supplies and medical aid to people.
 Known as the “Angel of the Battlefield,” she used her skills to fulfill God’s command that we love our neighbors (Matthew 22:36–40).
 After the war, Clara traveled to Europe and learned about the International Red Cross organization that provided relief to the sick and wounded.
 An inspiring role model, Barton’s service to others reached global proportions when she was given presidential approval for the United States to join the Red Cross network.
-Learn more about her achievements and take a virtual tour of her home, which served as the headquarters of the American Red Cross.
+Learn more about her achievements.

 May 24 & 27